 This is the animal kingdom, which contains all multicellular life that can eat, breathe, move, and reproduce.
 There are 30+ phyla in the Animal Kingdom, and over 1.5 million described animal species (spoiler alert its like all bugs).

 Porifera - "pore-bearing" - contains the sponges.
-Porifera might be the oldest group of animals, which would make it the first group to branch from Animalia.
-Sponges typically have porous bodies to filter food from the water, although some sponges have evolved to be carnivorous.
+Sponges are one of the oldest group of animals.
+Sponges are sessile and typically have porous bodies to filter food from the water, although some sponges have evolved to be carnivorous.
+Sponges' skeletons are made of spicules, usually of silica with the exception of calcerous sponges.

 Cnidaria - "nettle" - are animals with stinging cells, including jellyfish, corals, anemones, and hydroids.
 Cnidarians have an uncentralized nervous system and are made of a jelly substance called mesoglea.
 Many cnidarians are actually colonial organisms, such as siphonophores (my favorite < 3) and corals.
 Cnidarians have radial symmetry and mouths surrounded by stinging tentacles.